-The cave’s other nickname is Solomon’s Quarry, and the Freemasons of Israel hold an annual secretive ceremony here as they consider King Solomon the original freemason.
+The cave’s other nickname is Solomon’s Quarry.
+The Freemasons of Israel hold an annual secretive ceremony here as they consider King Solomon the original freemason.
 But it’s more probable that stones cut here were used for the fourth-century BCE Second Temple of Herod rather than Solomon’s ninth-century First Temple.

-Adding to the cave’s mysterious allure, in 1968 an East Jerusalem man claimed his grandfather had buried three cases of gold in Zedekiah’s Cave and offered a quarter of the loot to the government if it would finance a dig.
+Adding to the cave’s allure, in 1968 a Jerusalem resident claimed his grandfather had buried three cases of gold in Zedekiah’s Cave.
+He offered a quarter of the loot to the government if it would finance a dig.
 Nothing was found.

 10. Masada: fact, fiction or fusion?